Webster Groves House History

 Century Home Plaques

 Do you own an old home in Webster Groves?
 Is it over 100 years old?
-That makes you eligible to join nearly 500 of your Webster Groves neighbors who take pride in their historic homes and have had Century Home plaques placed on their homes.
+That makes you eligible to join over 500 of your Webster Groves neighbors who take pride in their historic homes and have had Century Home plaques placed on their homes.
 Century Home plaques are a project of the Webster Groves Historical Society, which is a non-profit organization whose mission is to promote, preserve and enhance the historical heritage of Webster Groves, including the management, operation and preservation of the Historic Hawken House and the adjacent Historical Archives and Hearth Room event space.